jrzaurin/nlp-stuff/README.md

 Part of the code in this repo is based on this great keras [tutorial](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html) by F. Chollet, which I recommend reading.

-The aim here is simply to illustrate 3 different ways of building a Convolutional neural network using Tensorflow, for text classification.
+The aim here is simply to illustrate 3 different ways of building a Convolutional neural network for text classification using Tensorflow.

 The approach is described in the post I mentioned above, and consist mainly in using word embeddings (the well known GloVe embeddings) with a series of 1D Convolutions.
 This is the architecture: